 2. Don’t ride the learning curve

-This is the cardinal sin of trading; “system-hopping” refers to traders who frequently change their trading method every few weeks or months.
+This is the cardinal sin of trading; “system-hopping” refers to traders who frequently change their trading method every few weeks or months – or sometimes even days.
 Those traders usually never see any real improvements in their trading and profitable trading is impossible if you don’t fully commit to making one thing work.

 Tip 2: For the next 12 months, pick one system and make a contract with yourself that you will not change your method again.
 No matter what.

 Your weekend should be your most important day of the week.
-I personally do 80% of all my trading work on the weekends and then do very little throughout the week.
-During the week, I do not spend more than 1 hours in front of my charts.
+I personally do 80% of all my trading work on the weekends and then I do very little throughout the week.
+I mostly just follow my trading plans and do a quick trading plan update every 2 days.

 4. Active improvement as a trader